RLGen/LakeBench/README.md

 **Step1: Check your environment**

 You need to properly install nvidia driver first.
 To use GPU in a docker container You also need to install nvidia-docker2 ([Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)).
 Then, Please check your CUDA version via `nvidia-smi`.
-Because the we often get the results of union search based on the Bipartite Graph Matching on the results of join search, which is stored in `storepath (the join result of topk file store path)`
+Because we often get the results of union search based on the Bipartite Graph Matching on the results of join search, which is stored in `storepath (the join result of topk file store path)`

 **Step2: online**